eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     cryptographic assets (such as keys) and for running the WSCA.
 This includes the keystore but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
-One WSCD may be used by multiple Wallet Instances, e.g. in case of an HSM.
+One WSCD may be used by multiple Wallet Units, e.g. in case of an HSM.
 The WSCD consists of two parts: the WSCD hardware covers the hardware issued by the WSCD vendor and the WSCD firmware covers security-related software, such as operating system and cryptographic libraries provided by the WSCD